Suryadev007/ERPNext_install/README.md

-# Steps to install ERPNex
+# Steps to install ERPNext
 **To install ERPNext follow these steps:** <br>
 # Before Installation
 **Make sure your device have all the latest packageversion by updating system packages.<br>